PlaceOS/docs/how-to/how-to.md

 How-to guides take you through the steps required to solve a real-world problem.
 They are directions to achieve a specific goals in the PlaceOS ecosystem.
-How-to guides assume base level knowledge, withsome familiarity and understanding of the systems they use.
+How-to guides assume base level knowledge, with some familiarity and understanding of the systems they use.

 If you want high-level coverage of topic areas, see the [overview](../overview).